7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 	- Error text
 		- What does the error mean?
 Just google it!
 	- How is data reflected back?
-		- Did you fuzz for bad characters?
+		- Did you fuzz for special bad characters?
 		- XXS, SSTI, etc?
+...
+- SQLI?
+	- Can you create an Error and fix it?
+	- Is the data returned a Boolean directly or indrectly?
+	- Are Headers used in the back to store SQL data?
+		- PHP: `X-Forward-For: 10.10.10.0.` to log IP addresses
+	- If nothing is returned can you query the database to sleep()?
+	- If there are multiple fields is there second order injection with `'\''` and `'"'` to generate a error, have do so for each?

 - Web PrivEsc